microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

 - Server
 - ServerGate

-The default value of this property is Agent, but you can change it to Server to specify that the task should run on VSTS/TFS server.
+The default value of this property is Agent, but you can change it to Server to specify that the task should run on Azure Pipelines/TFS server.
 In case you want the task to appear in both server tasks as well as gate tasks, you should specify the value as Server | ServerGate.
 To learn more about gate tasks, please have a look at this [document](https://github.com/Microsoft/vsts-tasks/blob/master/docs/authoring/gates.md).

 #### Execution section:
 This property defines how the task should be executed.
-For agent-based tasks, you can specify powershell/node handlers to run your custom powershell/node scripts but we don&#39;t support running them on VSTS/TFS server.
+For agent-based tasks, you can specify powershell/node handlers to run your custom powershell/node scripts but we don&#39;t support running them on Azure Pipelines/TFS server.

 Here are the possible actions you can do for server tasks.